Puerto Rico (board game): Expansions and online versions

 In January 2004, Alea released an official expansion to Puerto Rico.
 The addition consists of 14 new buildings that may be used alongside of, or instead of, the original 17.

 In February 2004, Seyfarth released a separate card game called San Juan for two, three or four players.
 It is based on Puerto Rico and published by the same companies, following the same art style and making use of some of the same buildings and resources.

 A second expansion was under development, but it was later announced that it was cancelled.
 Instead, a different, but inclusive, expansion is included in the Alea 10th anniversary 'treasure chest' released in 2009, which contains expansions for a number of different games by the company.
 The Puerto Rico expansions included consist of the original expansion, as well as a small expansion of several new buildings and red 'nobleman' colonists, which interact with the new buildings.
 An English language translation of the new expansion was released at the end of 2009 by Rio Grande Games.

-A playable online version is available, and, as of January 2017, 660,000 games had been played this way.
+A playable online version is available, and, as of April 2026, nearly 3 million games had been played this way.
 An iPad version was launched in August 2011.